 Types of bridgework

-Removable Dental Bridge – generally reserved as a temporary or interim solution for missing teeth.
-While the flipper tooth cost may be much less than a fixed dental bridge, a removable dental bridge does not offer good long term benefits.
+Removable Dental Bridge – These are generally reserved as a temporary or interim solution for missing teeth.
+There are various options such as a flipper tooth for plastic flexible partial.
+The cost may be much less than a fixed dental bridge, but a removable dental bridge does not offer good long term benefits.

 Fixed Dental Bridge – In this type of restoration, one or more prosthetic teeth are linked together and supported by dental crowns which cover the teeth on either side of the gap.
 A caveat to this type of a bridge is that it requires aggressive reduction of adjacent teeth to ensure a solid foundation for the dental bridge.